MarioTovarCalonge/Bayesian_Framework_TB_Vaccines/Impact_simulations/README.md

 Once R and gcc are available, no explicit installation, or special hardware is needed.
 When running the master script as described below, C codes will be compiled as external libraries.
 R libraries will be installed automatically, although installation success depends upon R's version.
 If R packages are not installed this way, please install them manually.

 Please note that:
--Folder's names should be preserved.
+*Folder's names should be preserved.
 Otherwise errors will be raised as scripts need the correct paths for working properly.
--Uncompress all the .zip files included, as they contain all the needed inputs for the code to work along with the required folder structure.
+*.zip files included MUST BE UNCOMPRESSED, as they contain all the needed inputs for the code to work along with the required folder structure.
 Errors will be raised otherwise.
+Uncompressed folders should preserve the provided file structure.
+This includes Outputs.zip, which must be at the same level as the rest of the main folders (Codes/, Inputs/, Inputs_Iters/, Outputs/ and Impact_Outputs/) and the .zip files inside Input_Iters/, one per country, giving a total of 7 .zip files.
+Please check the .png file structure images to have a visual reference.

 ##########################################################################################